Page last updated December 5, 2024

 The OIG has been very engaged on DOJ’s COVID-19 Fraud Enforcement Task Force.
 We have representation on its subcommittees involving communications, forfeiture, corporations and large business fraud, and data, and we co-chair the task force’s Criminal Enterprise Subcommittee.

 The OIG has also participated in other initiatives.
-For example, since 2020, the OIG supported DOJ’s annual Money Mule Initiative,45 which aimed to raise awareness about and suppress money mule activity.
+For example, since 2020, the OIG supported DOJ’s annual Money Mule Initiative, which aimed to raise awareness about and suppress money mule activity.
 Money mules are people who, at someone else's direction, receive and move money obtained from victims of fraud.
 The OIG conducted extensive internal and external outreach regarding money mules and identified and targeted money mules in coordination with DOJ and other partner agencies.

 In addition, the OIG issued alerts to financial institutions about UI fraud both on its own and jointly with its partners, such as the U.S. Secret Service (Secret Service), Financial Crimes Enforcement Network, and the National UI Fraud Task Force.
-One such joint OIG/Secret Service alert46 served as a framework for the recovery of millions of dollars of fraudulent UI funds being held by financial institutions.
+One such joint OIG/Secret Service alert served as a framework for the recovery of millions of dollars of fraudulent UI funds being held by financial institutions.
 Later, in 2021, the OIG authored a National UI Fraud Task Force alert issued through Financial Crimes Enforcement Network to financial institutions requesting they identify funds they froze due to suspicion of fraud.
 The OIG created a process with DOJ and the Secret Service to collect that data and work with those financial institutions to return fraudulent funds to SWAs.
 The OIG and its law enforcement partners are working with hundreds of financial institutions in response to our request.

 The PRAC has also played a pivotal role in amplifying the ability of OIGs to share information and conduct internal and external outreach to stakeholders that have been impacted by pandemic fraud.
 For example, the OIG worked with the PRAC on social media tool kits related to money mule activity and erroneous 1099-G forms that were issued to victims of UI fraud.
 The OIG has also worked with the PRAC, DOJ, and the Secret Service to create a web-based survey where financial institutions can more broadly report UI and other types of pandemic fraud.
 This information is being collected by the PRAC, analyzed by its partners, and, if appropriate, sent to field personnel for further action.

 The OIG, through its membership in IOC-2, has also been engaged with several allied national police agencies to strategize about pandemic-related fraud and how to best establish practices to share information.
 The issue of pandemic fraud has not only been an issue for the United States, but it has also negatively impacted our foreign partners’ pandemic programs.
-We have conducted outreach and education related to pandemic fraud, including UI fraud, with our Five Eyes partner countries as participants on the International Public Sector Fraud Forum.49 The OIG, IOC-2, and our federal law enforcement partners have identified numerous instances of international organized criminal groups engaged in UI fraud.
+We have conducted outreach and education related to pandemic fraud, including UI fraud, with our Five Eyes partner countries as participants on the International Public Sector Fraud Forum.34 The OIG, IOC-2, and our federal law enforcement partners have identified numerous instances of international organized criminal groups engaged in UI fraud.
 We will continue to work with our domestic and international law enforcement partners on these matters.

 In April 2020, shortly after CARES Act enactment, we published our Pandemic Response Oversight Plan detailing how the OIG would conduct its pandemic oversight, with a significant focus on the UI program.
-We designed our four-phased plan to provide recommendations to DOL to address current and emerging vulnerabilities with the pandemic response and to prevent similar vulnerabilities from hampering preparedness for future emergencies. (see Figure 1)
+We designed our four-phased plan to provide recommendations to DOL to address current and emerging vulnerabilities with the pandemic response and to prevent similar vulnerabilities from hampering preparedness for future emergencies. (see Figure 1) Since the initial release of our Pandemic Response Oversight Plan, we have published two plan updates and one revision.

-At the start of the pandemic, we examined past audits including those related to the Recovery Act and the Disaster Unemployment Assistance program,51 and we assessed comparable lessons learned.
-As a result, in April 2020, we issued the previously noted advisory report52 identifying six initial areas of concern for ETA and the states to consider while implementing CARES Act UI provisions: (1) state preparedness, specifically the issues of staffing and systems capabilities, (2) initial eligibility determination, (3) benefit amount, (4) return to work, (5) improper payment detection and recovery, and (6) program monitoring.
+At the start of the pandemic, we examined past audits including those related to the Recovery Act and the Disaster Unemployment Assistance program,35 and we assessed comparable lessons learned.
+As a result, in April 2020, we issued the previously noted advisory report identifying six initial areas of concern for ETA and the states to consider while implementing CARES Act UI provisions: (1) state preparedness, specifically the issues of staffing and systems capabilities, (2) initial eligibility determination, (3) benefit amount, (4) return to work, (5) improper payment detection and recovery, and (6) program monitoring.

 Our identification of these areas represents years of work relating to DOL’s UI program, including the use of prior stimulus funds and response to past disasters.
 The advisory report outlined years of weaknesses and recommendations identified by the OIG to strengthen the UI program.
 Many of the weaknesses previously identified became once again apparent during the pandemic.
 DOL and states must apply lessons learned to correct additional weaknesses identified prior to the next disaster.
 We have issued several subsequent reports, including alert memoranda addressing urgent concerns, involving the UI program, such as the following: